Skip to main content

 • The cremation itself, and the return of the ashes in a simple container.

 There is no embalming, no viewing, no formal funeral service, no hearse, and no burial plot or vault.
-Those omissions are exactly why it costs less — a direct cremation often runs about $1,000–$3,000, compared with $7,000–$9,000 for a traditional funeral, though local prices vary widely.
+Those omissions are exactly why it costs less: every one of them is a separate, optional charge on a traditional bill.
+With direct cremation you pay for the cremation and the essentials, and nothing you did not ask for.

 • The person preferred something simple, or said they didn't want a fuss.